atf-tuner/cppATF/doc/source/getting_started.md

     y[ i ] = a * x[ i ] + y[ i ]
 For simplicity, we removed in the kernel switching between single and double precision floating point numbers, as well as using OpenCL's vector data types.

-To auto-tune a program with ATF, the programmer has to perform three steps, as briefly outlined in the following.
+To auto-tune a program with cppATF, the programmer has to perform three steps, as briefly outlined in the following.
-The complete ATF code for `saxpy` is available [here](https://github.com/atf-tuner/cppATF/blob/main/examples/full_examples/opencl__saxpy/opencl__saxpy.cpp).
+The complete cppATF code for `saxpy` is available [here](https://github.com/atf-tuner/cppATF/blob/main/examples/full_examples/opencl__saxpy/opencl__saxpy.cpp).

 ### Step 1: Generate the Search Space